-From an organizational viewpoint, LFL is part of GS and integrated into the Business Unit Life & Pension of GS.
-The General Manager reports directly to the Chief Life & Pension Officer.
+Organizationally, LFL is part of GS and functionally integrated into the Business Unit Life & Pension.
+In this context, the General Manager also reports to the Chief Life & Pension Officer (Bernhard Locher), who currently also act as LFL's Chairman of the BoD.
 The Chief Life & Pension Officer acts as Delegate of the BoD.
-The composition of the BoD and the Executive Committee as of 31 December 2018 is shown below:
+The composition of LFL's BoD and the Executive Committee as of 31 December 2019 is shown below: